DARIAH-ERIC/display-your-zenodo-community/README.md

 1. Upload directory `display-your-zenodo-community` to the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress

+A very simple administration page (in Settings -> Zenodo) to choose your Zenodo community (e.g. `dariah` or `operaseu`).
+On the page you want to present the Zenodo data, add the shortcode `[display-your-zenodo-community]` to see the publications.
 # How does it work?
 With API request directly to Zenodo, with your community identifier added in the admin page, you can retrieve some information of disseminated data on Zenodo.